amejiarosario/amejiarosario.github.io/source/_posts/angular-todo-mean-stack-node-mongodb-typescript-tutorial.md

 app.use('/api/todos', todosRouter);
 ```

-This registers the new path `/api/todos`.
+The method `use` registers the new path `/api/todos`.
 When we get any call on this path, our `todosRouter` will handle it.

-You can run restart your server, or use nodemon to pick up changes and refresh browser.
+You can restart your server or use nodemon to pick up changes and refresh the browser.

 ```sh
 ## npm i -g nodemon
 nodemon server/bin/www
 ```

-That should get your server running, now you can see it in action using CURL:
+That should get your server running.
+Now you can see it in action using cURL:

 ```sh